warthog618/gpio/README.md

 interrupt support, and [embd](https://github.com/kidoman/embd), which supports interrupts, but uses sysfs for read/write and has a far broader scope than I require.

+## :warning: Deprecation Warning :warning:

+This library relies on the sysfs GPIO interface which is deprecated in the Linux kernel and is due for removal during 2020.
+Without sysfs, the watch/interrupt features of this library will no longer work.

+The sysfs GPIO interface has been superceded in the Linux kernel by the GPIO character device.
+The newer API is sufficiently different that reworking this library to use that API is not practical.
+Instead I have written a new library, [**gpiod**](https://github.com/warthog618/gpiod), that provides the same functionality as this library but using the GPIO character device.

+There are a couple of downsides to switching to **gpiod**:

+- The API is quite different, mostly due to the differences in the underlying APIs, so it is not a plugin replacement - you will need to do some code rework.
+- It is also slightly slower for both read and write as all hardware access is now via kernel calls rather than via hardware registers.
+However, if that is an issue for you then you probably should be writing a kernel device driver for your use case rather than trying to do something in userspace.
+- It requires a recent Linux kernel for full functionality.
+While the GPIO character device has been around since v4.8, the bias and reconfiguration capabilities required to provide functional equivalence to **gpio** were only added in v5.5.

+There are several benefits in the switch:

+- **gpiod** is not Raspberry Pi specific, but will work on any platform where the GPIO chip is supported by the Linux kernel, so code using **gpiod** is more portable.
+- **gpio** writes directly to hardware registers so it can conflict with other kernel drivers.
+The **gpiod** accesses the hardware internally using the same interfaces as other kernel drivers and so should play nice with them.
+- **gpiod** supports Linux GPIO line labels, so you can find your line by name (assuming it has been named by device-tree).
+- and of course, it will continue to work beyond 2020.

+I've already ported all my projects that were using **gpio** to **gpiod** and strongly suggest that you do the same.

 ## Features